 And the new rules are very simple.

-He should have deleted subpoenaed emails.
+He should have deleted subpoenaed emails like Hillary.

-He should have used bleach pit and acid washed his computers like Hillary.
+He should have used bleach pit and acid-washed his computers like Hillary.

-He should have taken hammers And smashed all of his devices like Hillary.
+He should have taken hammers and smashed all of his devices like Hillary.

 He should have, if he gives the FBI anything, any devices, he should have given it to them without SIM cards, like Hillary.

-And he should have, he, you know, he should have just had him take the government property to his house and smash the hard drives, and then the government can come in later and try and put the pieces back together, which is extraordinarily hard.
+And he should have, you know, he should have just had him take the government property to his house and smash the hard drives.

 We have no idea what this is about.